mozzius/arbitra/docs/Arbitra - Evaluation.md

 - Made the styling better match a Windows application.
 - Added a system to give the user more feedback outside of the developer console.
 - Made some of the algorithms more efficient.
+- Added a systen where you could request money through the network.